Summer 2026 REEU

-During Summer 2025, the Department of Agricultural Biology will be hosting students for an REEU, or Research and Extension Experiences for Undergraduates!
+During Summer 2026, the Department of Agricultural Biology will be hosting students for an REEU, or Research and Extension Experiences for Undergraduates

-If you are interested in applied agricultural research and extension, you should apply!
+If you are interested in applied agricultural research and extension, consider submitting an application.

 This opportunity will allow you to immerse yourself in eight weeks of research and extension experience.